Note: To read The Wishing Map from the beginning, click here.

 as Zack stood watching from the middle of the empty clearing.

-Thoughts: Have you ever been responsible for a wrong so great that you doubt you can ever forgive yourself?
+Thoughts: Have you ever been responsible for a wrong so great that you doubt you will ever forgive yourself?

 To read The Wishing Map 95, click here!